NiharGupta1/lil/index.md

 <br>
-My name is Nihar Gupta, and I'm an Sophmore grader at Del Norte High School.
+My name is Nihar Gupta, and I'm an Sophmore  at Del Norte High School.
 Welcome to my blog!!